BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

 - `isVisible` : visibility mode into **form** (`true` | `false`)
 - `isVisibleInTable` : visibility mode into **table** (`true` | `false`)
 - `isHideByDefault` : hide by default mode into the "columns visible by default" dropdown of the table (`true` | `false`)
-- `maxlength` : maximum lenght setting when input is a string
+- `maxlength` : maximum length setting when input is a string
 - `isRequired` : required mode (`true` | `false`)
 - `validators` : set of validators to apply to the input
 - `minWidth` : minimum width when displayed into a table